w3c/wai-org-policies/index.md

 {% include box.html type="start" title="Example of simple policy" class="example" %}
 {:/}

 ACME Inc. is committed to ensuring that its website is accessible to people with disabilities.
 All the pages on our website will meet W3C WAI's [Web Content Accessibility Guidelines](/TR/WCAG/) 2.0,  Level AA conformance.
-Report any issues to <accessibility@example.com>.
+Report any issues to <accessibility@acme.inc>.

 {::nomarkdown}
 {% include box.html type="end" %}